Clastify logo

 SAT Score Range

-The Florida Institute of Technology's SAT score range for undergraduate admissions has a 25th percentile of 1120 and a 75th percentile of 1310.
-This means that being within this range does not guarantee admission.
-Applicants on the higher end of this range are viewed more favorably, while those at the lower end should enhance their applications with strong grades, compelling essays, notable awards, and robust extracurricular activities to increase their chances.
+Florida Institute of Technology reports an SAT score range for undergrad admissions with a 25th percentile of 1130 and a 75th percentile of 1310.
+Applicants should note that being within this range does not guarantee admission.
+Being closer to the upper end (1310) is a favorable indicator, while those at the lower end (1130) will need to enhance their application through stronger grades, essays, awards, and extracurricular activities to remain competitive.

 SAT Math Score Requirements